Departamento-de-Engenharia-Informatica/lei-24-s2-1db-g022/docs/sprint3/us20/02.analysis/Readme.md

 ### 2.2.
 Other Remarks

-* GreenSpace have one address with streetName and postCode
+* GreenSpace have one address with street and postCode